-Strategic Objective Contribution

-Dignity, fairness and respect Not Applicable

-Delivering a service with dignity, fairness and respect at its core.

-Equality and tackling poverty Not Applicable

-Strategic Objective Contribution Promoting equality and tackling poverty.
+Strategic Objective Contribution Dignity, fairness and respect Not Applicable Delivering a service with dignity, fairness and respect at its core.
+Equality and tackling poverty Not Applicable Promoting equality and tackling poverty.
 Efficiency and alignment Ensuring efficiency and aligning our activities with wider public sector for the benefit of the people we serve.
 The Audit and Assurance Committee provides oversight in a number of areas including Finance and Risk which help contribute towards this strategic objective.
-Economy, society and environment Contributing to our economy, society and protection of our environment.
-Not Applicable
+Economy, society and environment Not Applicable Contributing to our economy, society and protection of our environment.

-Strategic consideration Impact
+Strategic Impact

+consideration

 Environment Not applicable

-Governance The self-assessment and revision of terms of reference are required within the schedule of business for the Committee.
+Governance The revision of terms of reference are required within the

+schedule of business for the Committee.

 Data Not applicable

 Finance Not applicable

 Staff Not applicable

 Equalities Not applicable

 Estates Not applicable

-Communications and Presentation Not applicable
+Communications and Not applicable

+Presentation